realnimish/avalanche-amm/README.md

 ## Provide

 `provide` function takes two parameters - amount of token1 & amount of token2 that the user wants to lock in the pool.
 If the pool is initially empty then the equivalence rate is set as `_amountToken1 : _amountToken2` and the user is issued 100 shares for it.
-Otherwise first it is checked whether the two amount provided by the user have equivalent value or not.
-This is done by checking if the two amount are in equal proportion with respect to the total number of their respective token locked in the pool i.e. `_amountToken1 : totalToken1 :: _amountToken2 : totalToken2` should hold true.
+Otherwise, it is checked whether the two amounts provided by the user have equivalent value or not.
+This is done by checking if the two amounts are in equal proportion to the total number of their respective token locked in the pool i.e. `_amountToken1 : totalToken1 :: _amountToken2 : totalToken2` should hold.

 ```solidity
 // Adding new liquidity in the pool